77bueno/77bueno/README.md

 :chart_with_upwards_trend: from monday to friday, I take a technical internet computer course at senac. <br> <br>
 :round_pushpin: and on saturdays i take a javascript course, also at senac. <br> <br>
 👨‍💻 i'm currently studying React JS. my current technical qualification is developing for mobile devices. <br> <br>
-💻 i have a great passion for technology, I love studying to update myself daily.. <br> <br>
+💻 i have a great passion for technology, I love studying to update myself daily. <br> <br>
 📫 my contacts are in **bio.** <br> <br>

 <br>